A-UNDERSCORE-D/adventofcode2019/README.md

 Additionally, there are two kinds of special arguments.
 Numbers prefixed with `%` point to registers, these are also added to the end, and their pointers are auto resolved.
+As a special case, `%0` points to position zero (it is equivalent to `$0`)

 Numbers prefixed with `$` are raw pointers, they will be copied verbatim into the emitted intcode.
 `$` also supports negative indexes, which will be resolved from the end of the program (but before the literal and register storage)

 Running the assembler as simple as `go run intcodeasm.go`